SmartBear/awesome/src/README.md

     npm run build
     ```

-1. Check is generated README.md (in root) has been properly generated.
+1. Check if generated README.md (in the root directory) has been properly created.
 Double-check git diff.